Mariam-Elkhelawy/Chatty/README.md

 4. Run the app:
    flutter run

 That's it!
-You're now ready to explore the Iqraa app on your device or emulator.
+You're now ready to explore the Chatty app on your device or emulator.

 ## Contribution
 Contributions are welcome!
 If you have any suggestions, bug fixes, or new features to propose, feel free to do so.